-The financial statements are intended to reflect the financial position and changes in financial position for the Greenhouse Gas Reduction Fund - Low Carbon Transit Operations Program ("LCTOP") of the Ventura County Transportation Commission ("VCTC") only.
+The financial statements are intended to reflect the financial position and changes in financial position for the Greenhouse Gas Reduction Fund - Low Carbon Transit Operations Program ("LCTOP Fund") of the Ventura County Transportation Commission ("VCTC") only.

-LCTOP is one of several programs that are part of the Transit, Affordable Housing, and Sustainable Communities Program established by the California Legislature in 2014.
-LCTOP was created to provide operating and capital assistance for transit agencies to reduce greenhouse gas emissions and improve mobility, with a priority on serving disadvantaged communities.
-Approved projects in LCTOP will support new or expanded bus or rail services, will expand intermodal transit facilities, and may include equipment acquisition, fueling, maintenance, and other costs to operate those services or facilities, with each project required to reduce greenhouse gas emissions.
+The LCTOP Fund is one of several programs that are part of the Transit, Affordable Housing, and Sustainable Communities Program established by the California Legislature in 2014.
+The LCTOP Fund was created to provide operating and capital assistance for transit agencies to reduce greenhouse gas emissions and improve mobility, with a priority on serving disadvantaged communities.
+Approved projects in the LCTOP Fund will support new or expanded bus or rail services, will expand intermodal transit facilities, and may include equipment acquisition, fueling, maintenance, and other costs to operate those services or facilities, with each project required to reduce greenhouse gas emissions.